lifting-bits/mcsema/README.md

 The next step is to clone the [Remill](https://github.com/trailofbits/remill) repository.
 We then clone the McSema repository into the `tools` subdirectory of Remill.
 This is kind of like how Clang and LLVM are distributed separately, and the Clang source code needs to be put into LLVM's tools directory.

-**Notice that when building McSema you should always use a specific Remill commit hash (the one we test).
+**Notice that when building McSema, you should always use a specific Remill commit hash (the one we test).
 This hash can be found in the .remill_commit_id file**.

 ```shell
 git clone --depth 1 https://github.com/trailofbits/mcsema.git